PythonMexico/collective.recipe.moin/README.rst

     [wiki]
     recipe = collective.recipe.moin
     protocol = wsgi
-    sitename = 'Untitled Wiki'
+    sitename = My Wiki
     language_default = en
-    theme_default = modern

-This will create a folder in parts/ called ``wikiapp`` that contain the egg folder, the config file and the web server deployment file.
+This will create a folder in parts/ called ``wiki`` that contain the egg folder, the config file and the web server deployment file.

 When you have a previous config file you can use this::